 Kiholo Bay is one of those magical, stunningly scenic Big Island hikes and one of the more unique stretches of coastline in Hawaii.
 Numerous interesting features make it one of our favorite places to explore.
 Rarely crowded, we particularly appreciate its soothing energy.

 You will enjoy the exquisite scenery in and around this gorgeous bay.
 The smooth, obsidian-like pahoehoe lava surrounding Kiholo Bay contrasts with the brilliant turquoise water in the lagoon and the deeper blue of the open ocean.
-Palm trees dot the landscape like guardians standing watch over an ancient settlement.
+Palm trees dot the landscape like sentries standing watch over an ancient settlement.

 Rather than a sandy beach, the shore here is more or less crushed lava gravel intermixed with bits of coral and shells.
 We particularly enjoy this easy hike at low tide, when it’s possible to walk along the large expanses of smooth pahoehoe lava that are submerged when the tide is high.